eastmaels/steemblog.github.io/_posts/account/deanliu/2018-04-14_what-we-talk-about-when-we-talk-about-blockchain.md

 ---
-title: "What we talk about when we talk about blockchain?"
+title: 'What we talk about when we talk about blockchain?'
 permlink: what-we-talk-about-when-we-talk-about-blockchain
 catalog: true
 toc_nav_num: true
 toc: true
+position: 9999
 date: 2018-04-14 11:55:00
 categories:
 - blockchain